004Ajay/The-Accidental-CTO/README.md

 What I wanted to share is the **practical side** of system design — the part you only learn when a real company, with real customers and real money at stake, is on fire.
 The part where you’re not solving toy interview questions but dealing with:

-* angry merchants refreshing dashboards,
+* angry merchants refreshing dashboards
-* Kafka pipelines silently choking on one bad partition,
+* Kafka pipelines silently choking on one bad partition
-* a database replica 10 minutes behind and nobody knowing why.
+* a database replica 10 minutes behind, and nobody knows why

 This is the stuff no textbook teaches you.